DoD-Platform-One/gitlab/chart/doc/advanced/geo/index.md

    Checking Geo ...
 Finished
    ```

-   - Don't worry about `Exception: getaddrinfo: Servname not supported for ai_socktype`, as Kubernetes containers will not have access to the host clock. _This is OK_.
+   - Don't worry about `Exception: getaddrinfo: Servname not supported for ai_socktype`, as Kubernetes containers don't have access to the host clock. _This is OK_.
    - `OpenSSH configured to use AuthorizedKeysCommand ... no` _is expected_.
 This
      Rake task is checking for a local SSH server, which is actually present in the
      `gitlab-shell` chart, deployed elsewhere, and already configured appropriately.

 ## Configure Secondary database

-_This section will be performed on the Secondary Omnibus GitLab instance._
+_This section is performed on the Secondary Omnibus GitLab instance._

-To configure the Secondary database instance's Omnibus GitLab, we'll work from
+To configure the Secondary database instance's Omnibus GitLab, work from
-this example configuration.
+this example configuration:

 ```ruby
 ### Geo Secondary